larrykoubiak/npp-plugins/MultiClipboard/readme.txt

 - For paste all, allow customisable text in between items
 - Improve the options dialog.
 It doesn't scale well when more options are added
-- Create a custom made paste menu, so that 2nd item can be automatically selected
+- Create a custom made paste menu, so that 2nd item can be automatically selected As well as popup tooltip to display all the entire text
 - Allow drag and drop to reorder clipboard list.
 Implement listbox as OLE drop target
+- Remember the position of the splitter in the MultiClip Viewer across sessions

 Acknowledgements
 ----------------